philipnewcomer/macOS-VirtualBox-VM/README.md

 ## Part 1: Generate ISO on the Mac

 - Download the macOS installer app if you have not already.
 It should be located in your `Applications` directory.
-- Clone this git repo to your Mac.
+- Copy `create_install_iso.sh` script from this git repo to your Mac.
 - Run `create_install_iso.sh`, which will create a file named `HighSierra.iso` **on your desktop**, which is based on the downloaded macOS installer app.
 It will take about 1-2 minutes or more.
 - Copy the resulting `HighSierra.iso` file from your desktop to your hypervisor host